Vitamin K, Judy Blume, and the Great Big Bruise by Julie Kenner

 Whether laughing to tears reading Otherwise Known as Sheila the Great, or clamoring for more unmistakable “me too!” moments in Are You There God?
 It’s Me, Margaret, girls all over the world have been touched by Judy Blume’s poignant coming-of-age stories.
 Now, in this anthology of essays, twenty-four notable female authors write straight from the heart about the unforgettable novels that left an indelible mark on their childhoods and still influence them today.
 After growing up from Tales of a Fourth Grade Nothing into Smart Women, these writers pay tribute, through their reflections and most cherished memories, to one of the most beloved authors of all time.

-Order Everything I Needed to Know About Being a Girl I Learned from Judy Blume - Part of the Anthology (Multi-Author) series.
+Everything I Needed to Know About Being a Girl I Learned from Judy Blume is part of the Anthology (Multi-Author) series.

 About this StoryPublication Date 06/05/2007 Story Type Short Story Series Anthology (Multi-Author) Genre Essays